San Diego Beer Tour: Encinitas's Beachy Tasting Rooms

 If you are already planning a trip to the area, be sure to include these tasting rooms.
 And if you need a suggestion for your next vacation, this area is a great option.
 Hotels in Encinitas are considerably less expensive than those farther south, closer to downtown, but downtown is still easily accessible by train or car.
 (It takes about 30 minutes to drive to downtown San Diego from Encinitas when traffic is light, though it can take quite a bit longer when traffic is bad.)

 If you are coming from downtown San Diego or Oceanside, an interesting travel option is the train: both the Coaster and AMTRAK run trains that stop at Encinitas Station, which is 0.1 miles from Modern Times.
-From there you could walk, bike or Lyft to the tasting rooms.
+From there you could walk, bike or Lyft to the other tasting rooms.